kunalrye/financialsummary/README.md

 and extracts the most important sentences to form a summary.
 For more information, refer to `DSCI 400 project report.pdf`

 # Running Code
 The entire text-to-summary pipline can be run by running `financialsummary.ipynb`, located at the root of the repo.
+The final output of the notebook is the scoring table for our models.
 Files that can be directly run are highlighted in the Pipeline Overview section.

 *Note, all paths originate from the root of the project, so all files must be run with the working directory set to the root of the project.*